AhmedViam/CMS/README.md

 C programming assigment.

- whoever finds this, feel free to learn/use it.
+ Whoever finds this, feel free to learn/use it.